LamininSolutions/mfsql-connector/source/procedures/spMFUpdateMFilesToMFSQL.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-08-28  LC         with full update, remove objects in class table not in audit table 2021-07-03  LC         improve debugging and error reporting 2021-05-11  LC         redesign the grouping of objects to overcome persistent issues
+2021-12-20  LC         Maintain same processbatch_ID for entire process 2021-12-20  LC         Revise removal of deleted objects from table 2021-12-16  LC         Remove deletion of audit table with full update 2021-08-28  LC         with full update, remove objects in class table not in audit table 2021-07-03  LC         improve debugging and error reporting 2021-05-11  LC         redesign the grouping of objects to overcome persistent issues